It took courage for Ruth to leave the land of her birth. Let’s learn from her story in the Book of Ruth.

 Naomi moved to Moab with her husband and two sons because of famine in Israel.
-They might have turned away from God for safety and comfort.
-Even their two sons had Canaanite’s names, and married Moabites, bitter enemies of the Israelites. (“No Ammonite or Moabite or any of their descendants may enter the assembly of the Lord, not even in the tenth generation.”
-Deut.
-23:3)
+Their two sons had Canaanite names and married Moabites, who were traditionally bitter enemies of the Israelites: “No Ammonite or Moabite or any of their descendants may enter the assembly of the Lord, not even in the tenth generation” (Deuteronomy 23:3).

 Typically, immigrants leave their place of birth hoping for a more comfortable life.
 But not Ruth.
-In Israel, Ruth had no family connections and status.
-Further, Israelites saw Moabites as horrible, wicked people.
-She could be raped and killed.
+In Israel, Ruth had no family connections nor status.
+In fact, Israelites saw Moabites as horrible, wicked people.

-Ruth left Moab because she loved Naomi (Ruth 4:15) and she believed in God.
-In Bible, calling God the Lord or Yahweh implied believing God as the almighty.
+Ruth left Moab because she loved Naomi (Ruth 4:15) and she recognized Yahweh as God, implying her belief.
 In Ruth 1:16-17, Ruth said to Naomi, “Your people will be my people and your God my God….
 May the Lord deal with me, be it ever so severely, if even death separates you and me.”

-We could only postulate that Ruth’s faith came from seeing God in Naomi’s life.
-Because of Naomi, Ruth took refuge in God.
-Ruth 2:12.
-In turn, Ruth redeemed Naomi from a life of bitterness.
-And Christ was a descendent of Ruth.
+We can only postulate that Ruth’s faith came from seeing God in Naomi’s life.
+Because of Naomi, Ruth took refuge in God (Ruth 2:12).
+In turn, Ruth redeemed Naomi from a life of bitterness and saved the line of David through which Christ would come.

-Christ was also an immigrant, the ultimate one.
-He gave up His life to move to earth, where He suffered terribly.
-To redeem us from a life of hell, He died.
-God, the Father, raised Him from the dead, making His name above all names.
+Christ was also an immigrant.
+He gave up His life to move to earth, where He suffered terribly and died to redeem us from a life of hell.
+God the Father raised Him from the dead, making His name above all names.

 Learn from Christ and Ruth.
 Don’t focus on what the world considers as a good life.
 Surrender ourselves.
 Follow Christ.
 God will be with us and give us a great life.